Indonesia’s jobs for generals plan alarms rights groups

-JAKARTA, Indonesia (AP) — The Indonesian government is planning to post some of the military’s dozens of underemployed generals into high-ranking civilian roles, alarming rights groups who see it as a threat to the country’s young democracy.
+JAKARTA, Indonesia (AP) — The Indonesian government is planning to post some of the dozens of underemployed generals into high-ranking civilian roles, alarming rights groups who see it as a threat to the country’s young democracy.

-Indonesia’s military has at least 150 generals without defined positions, partly due to a rise in the retirement age, and President Joko Widodo is planning a regulation to create 60 new posts for them in the civilian bureaucracy.
+Indonesia’s military has at least 150 generals without defined positions, partly due to a rise in the retirement age, and President Joko Widodo is planning a regulation to create 60 new posts for them, including in the civilian bureaucracy.

-Al Araf, the director of Indonesian rights group Imparsial, said Thursday the plan is inconsistent with the reforms that followed the end of dictator Suharto’s rule in 1998 and has the potential to bring back authoritarian government.
+Al Araf, the director of Indonesian rights group Imparsial, said Thursday the plan is inconsistent with the spirit of reforms that followed the end of dictator Suharto’s rule in 1998 and returned the military to barracks.

-Currently, active military officers can only serve in ministries or institutions related to state security and defense.
+Under Suharto, seats in the legislature were reserved for the military and officers occupied thousands of civilian roles from district chiefs to Cabinet ministers.

 Most Read Nation & World Stories